Emergency vs. Urgent Care: Do You Know the Difference?

 Not Sure Where to Go After Hours?
 Call Military Health System Nurse Advice Line

-If you’re not sure whether to seek urgent care, emergency care, or routine care, contact the Military Health System (MHS) Nurse Advice Line.
+If you reasonably think you have an emergency, go to the nearest emergency room or call 911.
+Otherwise, contact the Military Health System (MHS) Nurse Advice Line.
 You can call, chat online, or video chat with a registered nurse 24/7.
 The nurse can answer questions and give you medical advice.
 You can also get help with scheduling an appointment within 24 hours at a military hospital or clinic, if available.
 In the U.S., call the MHS Nurse Advice Line at 1-800-TRICARE (1-800-874-2273) and choose option 1.
 For all country-specific numbers, visit the MHS Nurse Advice Line website.
 The MHS Nurse Advice Line is available to TRICARE beneficiaries living or traveling in the U.S. or a country with an established military hospital or clinic.
 However, if you have the US Family Health Plan, there’s a different resource for you to use.

 Take command of your health in 2019 by learning more about your emergency and urgent care coverage.
 And how to get care based on your TRICARE plan.
 Remember costs differ based on who you are and your plan, so visit Health Plan Costs for information.